Semiparametric Bayesian Difference-in-Differences: Additional Simulation Results

 \section{Additional Simulation Results}

 {A\arabic{table}} This section provides additional simulation results.
-Section \ref{appendix:sensivity:setup} presents finite sample results of DR Bayes under varying values of $\varsigma_n$ and when employing sample splitting.
-Herein, we also examine the case when the propensity score has a non-negligible probability of taking extreme values (close to one), leading to a near violation of the overlap condition.
-Section \ref{appendix:sensivity:error} presents finite-sample results for cases where the conditional distribution of $\Delta Y$ given $(D,X^\top)$ does not belong to the natural exponential family.
+We first present the finite sample performance of an alternative approach with a Bayesian interpretation.
+Then we examine the performance of the double-robust Bayesian proposal under varying values of the tuning parameter $\varsigma_n$.
+We also consider scenarios where the conditional distribution of $\Delta Y$ given $(D, X^\top)$ does not belong to the single-parameter exponential family.
+Finally, we consider the cases where the propensity score may take extreme values.